ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 - :ref:`BATT_ARM_VOLT<BATT_ARM_VOLT>` is the minimum voltage reported from this monitor that will allow arming to occur.
 - :ref:`BATT_ARM_MAH<BATT_ARM_MAH>` is the minimum capacity remaining reported from this monitor that will allow arming to occur.
 - :ref:`BATT_CURR_MULT<BATT_CURR_MULT>` allows adjusting the current scale for DroneCAN(UAVCAN) monitors which do not have a CAN parameter exposed for adjustment.
+- :ref:`BATT_SERIAL_NUM<BATT_SERIAL_NUM>` is used to designate which battery an SMBUS or DroneCAN monitor is associated, since multiple instances of these monitors are possible.

 Failsafe